mpetri/cstlm/README.md

 This code is the basis of the following papers:

 - Ehsan Shareghi, Matthias Petri, Gholamreza Haffari, Trevor Cohn: Compact, Efficient and Unlimited Capacity: Language Modeling with Compressed Suffix Trees.
-EMNLP 2015: 2409-2418
+EMNLP 2015: 2409-2418 ([link](http://aclweb.org/anthology/D/D15/D15-1288.pdf))

-- TBA
+- Ehsan Shareghi, Matthias Petri, Gholamreza Haffari, Trevor Cohn: Fast, Small and Exact: Infinite-order Language Modelling with Compressed Suffix Trees.
+TACL 2016 : 477-490 ([link](https://transacl.org/ojs/index.php/tacl/article/view/865))

+Please cite one of our EMNLP2015 and TACL2016 papers, if you use our code!

 ## Compile instructions